EmergenZ-Team/EmergenZ-Android/README.md

 ### Tools and Libraries
 - Made in Android Studio
-- Language Porgramming using Kotlin
+- Language Programming using Kotlin
 - [Retrofit](https://square.github.io/retrofit/) to establish connection with the APK
 - [Glide](https://bumptech.github.io/glide/) for retrieving image from URL